 THE “DRAFT RULES” REFERRED TO IN PSE’S FEBRUARY 6, 2015, COMMENTS

-480-54-010 Purpose and Interpretation
+480-54-010 Purpose, Interpretation and Application

 (1) This chapter implements RCW Ch.
 80.54 “Attachment to Transmission Facilities.”

 (2) The commission will consider Federal Communications Commission orders promulgating and interpreting its pole attachment rules and federal court decisions reviewing those rules and interpretations as persuasive authority in construing the provisions in this chapter.

+(3) The rules in this chapter apply to all owners, requesters, utilities, licensees, and occupants as such entities` are defined herein.

 480-54-020 Definitions

 “Attachment” means any wire, cable, ,or antenna for the transmission of intelligence by telecommunications or television, including cable television, light waves, or other phenomena, or for the transmission of electricity for light, heat, or power, and any related device, apparatus, or auxiliary equipment, installed upon any pole or in any duct, conduit, manhole or handhole, or other similar facilities owned or controlled, in whole or in part, by one or more owners, where the installation has been made with the consent of the one or more owners consistent with these rules.
+Where the attachment is an antenna, due to radiation exposure limits or concerns, the owner may deny attachment or make requirements for the attachment or its operation that are not consistent with these rules.

-(2) “Carrying charge” means the costs the owner incurs to own and maintain poles, ducts, or conduits without regard to attachments, including the owner’s administrative, maintenance, and depreciation expenses, commission-authorized rate of return on investment, and applicable taxes.
+(2) “Carrying charge” means all the costs the owner incurs to own and maintain poles, ducts, or conduits without regard to attachments, including the owner’s administrative, maintenance, and depreciation expenses, overheads, commission-authorized rate of return on investment, other costs as incurred pursuant to this Chapter and applicable taxes.
 When used to calculate an attachment rate, the carrying charge may be expressed as a percentage of the net pole, duct, or conduit investment.

 (3) “Communications space” means the usable space on a pole below the communications workers safety zone and above the vertical space for meeting ground clearance requirements under the National Electrical Safety Code.

 (4) “Conduit” means a structure containing one or more ducts, usually placed in the ground, in which cables or wires may be installed.

+Added: “Coordinate” means to provide notice through a joint notification system commonly used by all requesters and utilities.

 (5) “Duct” means a single enclosed raceway for conductors, cable, or wire.

-(6) “Facility” or “Facilities” means one or more poles, ducts, conduits, manholes or handholes, or similar structures on or in which attachments can be made.
+(6) “Facility” or “Facilities” means ducts, conduits, manholes or handholes, or similar structures on or in which attachments can be made that are owned by the owner.

 (7) “Inner duct” means a duct-like raceway smaller than a duct that is inserted into a duct so that the duct may carry multiple wires or cables.

 (8) “Licensee” means any person, firm, corporation, partnership, company, association, joint stock association, or cooperatively organized association, other than a utility, that is authorized to construct attachments upon, along, under, or across the public ways.
+A licensee is limited to providers of: telecommunications service, radio communications service as defined in RCW 80.04.010, cable television service and personal wireless services.